V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 Links and screenshot needed.

+The V1 Engineering CNC version of the TFT firmware is in this [release](https://github.com/V1EngineeringInc/BIGTREETECH-TouchScreenFirmware/releases/tag/V1-Vx.x.26)

 ## Compile your own (source)

 If you want to make any changes you will need to compile form the source files using Platform.io.